nextflow-io/nextflow/docs/config.rst

 Name                Description
 ================== ================
-cleanup             If ``true``, on a successful completion of a run all files in *work* directory are automatically deleted.
+cleanup             If ``true``, on a successful completion of a run all files in *work* directory are automatically deleted. dumpHashes          If ``true``, dump task hash keys in the log file, for debugging purposes.
 ================== ================

 .. warning::